Surname: Compound surnames

 While in many countries surnames are usually one word, in others a surname may contain two words or more, as described below.

-English compound surnames
+English

 Compound surnames in English and several other European cultures feature two (or occasionally more) words, often joined by a hyphen or hyphens.
 However, it is not unusual for compound surnames to be composed of separate words not linked by a hyphen, for example Iain Duncan Smith, a former leader of the British Conservative Party, whose surname is "Duncan Smith".